-An important part of the assessment process are proposals to mitigate possible harmful effects.
-Crossrail have also looked at where environmental improvements may arise to protect or increase them, as appropriate.
+One outcome of the assessment process could be proposals to remove or lessen possible harmful effects.
+We would also look where environmental improvements may arise and would try to protect or increase them, as appropriate.

 What is the Environmental Statement?